kiyoungchoi/simplemde-markdown-editor/README.md

 <todo>
-	add edit box into body
+	[tmp done]add edit box into body
-		it is also for edit button at first in the box change for more detail box design.
-		select box for model
+		is there other way?
 	change function applied, not init
 		need to remove "var simplemde = new SimpleMDE({ element: document.getElementById("MyID") });
 			setupFloatingBox(simplemde);"
+		it is also for edit button at first in the box change for more detail box design.
+		select box for model

 </todo>